 It changes according to internal and external factors.
 When we treat the body badly for a long time, we lose our posture, our ability to move decreases and we can get pain.
 What we do not use simply disappears.
 Below is a more detailed explanation of what can affect your posture divided into structural, biochemical, emotional and mental influences.

-We are constantly exposed to pressure from gravity and the body must parry this so that we do not collapse.
+We are constantly exposed to pressure from gravity and the body must carry this so that we do not collapse.
 When the pressure is not distributed through the body properly, certain areas can become overloaded.
 Those areas compensate for less functional areas.

 For example, an injured foot on the right side can eventually create pain in the hip on the left side.
 This due to change in weight of the body to the left side to not overload the injured foot on the right side.